Enhanced Emergency Services

 -If you are admitted to the hospital, you will be transported to a room to receive continued care.
 A room may be available immediately.
 If there is no immediate availability, you will be transported as soon as a room is prepared.

--It is the expectation of the MMHS Emergency Department staff that all patients receive the highest quality of care and service possible.
+-It is the expectation of ProMedica Monroe Regional Hospital's Emergency Department staff that all patients receive the highest quality of care and service possible.
 If a patient’s experience is less than excellent, the Emergency Department Physician and Nursing Leadership is available 24 hours a day to address the patient’s concerns.